About Michelle

 My path toward something different started in college, when I studied nutrition and dietetics.
 Through the work of Evelyn Tribole and Elyse Resch, I discovered Intuitive Eating — and began, for the first time, to understand what it means to listen to your body rather than manage it.
 I learned to feel hunger.
 To feel fullness.
 To feel emotions I had been suppressing and ignoring for years.
 The idea that my body might actually carry wisdom, if only I could slow down enough to hear it, changed the direction of everything.

 After seven years as a clinical dietitian — including running patient food service operations at a hospital — I went back to school for an MBA in organizational behavior.
 I wanted to understand what unlocks human potential at scale.
-Those years in corporate HR, designing leadership and development programs and working across the US and in London, gave me a perspective most coaches don't have: I'd seen firsthand what happens to people when the environment they work in either nourishes them or quietly depletes them.
-I'd also felt it myself.

 The deeper work